 Other Walking Trails

 The Annestown Heritage Trail is just one of many scenic walks in the region.
 Trail cards can be picked up from the visitor centre or downloaded from the Copper Coast Geopark website.

 Gaulstown Dolmen is one Ireland’s finest examples of a prehistoric portal tomb, or dolmen.
 Built between 3500 and 400 BC, it’s older than the pyramids of Egypt.
 The cap stone measures over 5 metres in length.

 When to visit

-It was actually the middle of December it was really cold and quite icy in the early morning but I was very lucky with the weather really and it was mainly bright and sunny both days I was there.
+It was actually the middle of December when I visited.
+Though it was really cold and quite icy in the early morning, I was very lucky with the weather and it was mainly bright and sunny when I was there.
 Apart from a couple of surfers, a handful of walkers and one other photographer I met, I had the whole place to myself, which only added to the magic.

 The Copper Coast Market is a monthly event, featuring some fabulous small businesses based in Waterford.
 You’ll find original gift ideas including crafts, jewellery and clothing, with lots of yummy food on offer too.
 The market usually takes place in Tramore but has more recently been held as a virtual event online, due to COVID19 restrictions.
 Keep an eye on the Facebook page for updates and be sure to check it out when it’s back up and running.